veridonia/whitepaper/Whitepaper.md

 ![ ](assets/logo-veridonia.svg)

-# A Whitepaper on Transparent and Scalable Community-Driven Information Curation
+# A Whitepaper on a Scalable Judgment-Based Alternative to Engagement-Based Feeds

 ## Abstract

 Veridonia is an experiment that introduces a novel approach to online content curation, addressing the limitations of conventional, engagement-driven systems that have fuelled sensationalism, misinformation, and the creation of echo chambers. ([1](https://doi.org/10.1016/j.tics.2021.02.007), [2](https://doi.org/10.1126/science.aao2998), [3](https://doi.org/10.1073/pnas.2023301118)) This whitepaper outlines the challenges posed by today's digital information ecosystem and details the design, architecture, and operational principles of Veridonia.
-Central to our approach is a framework grounded in five key principles—including transparent governance, merit-based rating, and randomized peer review—that together foster community-driven, trustworthy content curation.
+Central to our approach is a framework grounded in five key principles—including randomised user selection, multi-tier voting, and elo-based rating system—that together foster community-driven, trustworthy content curation.

 ## 1. Introduction